 If the DRB To Be Setup List IE is contained in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall act as specified in the TS 38.401 [4].
 If the DRB Mapping Info IE is contained in the DRB To Be Setup List IE, the gNB-DU shall, if supported, store the mapping information indicated in the DRB Mapping Info IE, if present, for the DRB identified by the DRB ID IE and the Uu Relay RLC channel identified by the DRB Mapping Info.
 The gNB-DU shall use the mapping information stored for the mapping of DRB data to Uu Relay RLC channel.

+If the UL Rate Control IE is included in the DRB To Be Setup List IE or the DRB To Be Modified List IE for a QoS flow, the gNB-DU shall, if supported, take it into account to perform UL rate control as specified in TS 38.321 [16].

 If the PSI based SDU Discard UL IE is included in the DRB To Be Setup List IE or the DRB To Be Modified List IE, the gNB-DU shall, if supported, take it into account to perform UL PSI based SDU discarding activation or deactivation for the indicated DRB as defined in TS 38.321 [16].